1fatgmc/HandCab/README.md

 #### Starting again and clearing the non-volatile memory

-If you wish to start the temporary recalibartion again.
+If you wish to start the temporary recalibration again.

 1. Open the 'potentiometer Values' screen via the menu `#` -> `9` -> `2`
 2. Press `#`